-In the Skiology spirit of recycling, we love nothing more than home made alternatives to shop bought products which may not necessarily be great for the environment.
+In the Skiology spirit of recycling, we love nothing more than homemade alternatives to shop-bought products.
+Mostly because they may not necessarily be great for the environment but also we love the homemade process.
 Here are 3 of our absolute favourites which you may wish to start collecting now!

-Banana Dust!: Rich in potassium which plants absolutely love.
+Rich in potassium which plants absolutely love them.
 Bananas are a great source of food for pretty much all plants and vegetable seedlings.
-Although a great addition to your compost pile (if you have one), you can store up this plant ready nutrient now by simply leaving your banana skins on the window sill to dry out.
-When thoroughly dry, pop them in your pestle and mortar and make into a powder.
-Simply store this and then when you begin planting your seedlings out in the soil, sprinkle 1-2 tsp of the powder into your freshly dug hole before planting.
+They are a great addition to your compost pile (if you have one).
+But also you can store up this plant ready nutrient now by simply leaving your banana skins on the window sill to dry out.
+When thoroughly dry, pop them in your pestle and mortar and make them into powder.
+Store this, then when you begin planting your seedlings out in the soil, sprinkle 1-2 tsp of the powder into your freshly dug hole before planting.
 Simple!

-Eggshells: Also another great addition to any compost heap, this time of year I start to collect and store egg shells separately.
+Also another great addition to any compost heap!
+This time of year I start to collect and store egg shells separately.
 Once thoroughly cleaned, leave to dry and then roughly crush.
 These are a double whammy as can be placed around the stem of any enticing new seedling to deter the slugs!
 They just don’t like the texture!
 But another benefit is the slow release of calcium the soil receives from the eggshells.
 So get saving!